-SHR.111 An indentured apprentice shall not proceed to the 4th period rate of pay (80%) or 75% for an apprentice indentured after August 1, 1988 until successful completion of the apprentice's first year school session.
-An indentured apprentice shall not proceed to the 6th period rate of pay (90%) or 5th period rate of pay (80%) for an apprentice indentured after August 1, 1988 until successful completion of the apprentice's second year school session.
+SHR.111 An indentured apprentice shall not proceed to the 4th period rate of pay 75% until successful completion of the apprentice's first year school session.
+An indentured apprentice shall not proceed to the 5th period rate of pay (80%) until successful completion of the apprentice's second year school session.